Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-swapy](https://github.com/omnedia/ngx-swapy) - A simple component library to get a drag and drop DOM through the help of [Swapy](https://github.com/TahaSh/swapy).
 * [ngx-draggable-dom](https://github.com/bmartinson/ngx-draggable-dom) - Angular attribute directive that causes any element to become a draggable element.
 * [ngx-drag-resize](https://github.com/dmytro-parfenov/ngx-drag-resize) - This Angular library provides directives that add drag and resize functionality to HTML elements.
+* [ng-keyboard-sort](https://github.com/johnhwhite/ng-keyboard-sort) - Library to add keyboard commands for elements that also use CDK drag and drop sorting.

 #### Editor Components